Memory

 How Memory grows

 Memory is project-specific.
-Each project has its own set of knowledge, which means the AI's understanding is always scoped to the application you are working with.
+Each project maintains its own knowledge, scoped to the application you're working with.